Business Model

 Swiggy has multiple streams of revenue and here are some of the not-so-popular ones:

-Swiggy Super, a customer membership program, was recently launched by Swiggy.
+Swiggy One, a customer membership program, was recently launched by Swiggy.
 Members subscribed to Swiggy Supper enjoy unlimited free deliveries on all orders above INR 99.

 In turn, customers pay a one-month membership fee of INR 149 or a three-month membership fee of INR 349.